 Tips from Rob Cole, LMHC, Clinical Director of Mental Health Services

-Sometimes the little things pile up and suddenly we feel frustrated.
-While this part of life is unavoidable, and the feelings are completely normal, there are ways to keep your stress level in check, so you can make sure it doesn’t consume you.
-Having a daily routine helps to keep our lives in balance and when we are in balance, our stress is reduced and our mood improves.
+Everyone struggles with feelings of being overwhelmed, stressed out, and mentally fatigued from time to time.
+Life gets hectic, work gets crazy, and we begin to feel frazzled.
+Sometimes the little things pile up, and suddenly we feel frustrated.
+While this part of life is unavoidable, and the feelings are completely normal, there are actions you can take to help you stress less in the face of struggle, so you can make sure it doesn’t consume you.
+Having a daily routine helps to keep our lives in balance, and when we are in balance, our stress is reduced, and our mood improves.

 Implementing these tips into your daily routine can help you manage stress levels and maintain a positive mindset:

 If you have trouble sleeping, practice these healthy sleep habits: sleep in a dark room (cover the lights from the phone, television, radio, etc.), minimize the noise from outside or use a white noise machine (there are even apps that do this), use your bed for sleeping only (no more homework or TV watching in bed) so that your body naturally associates the bed with sleeping, don’t eat, consume caffeine or other stimulants prior to bedtime.
 And remember, the optimal temperature for sleeping is 68 degrees.

 A healthy body is a body that is better able to combat stress.
-Eat plenty of fresh fruits and vegetables with the proper combination of carbohydrates, protein and healthy fats.
+Eat plenty of fresh fruits and vegetables with the proper combination of carbohydrates, protein, and healthy fats.
 Avoid processed foods with a lot of artificial ingredients and preservatives.
-Limit your intake of sugar, caffeine and alcohol (if you’re in recovery abstain from alcohol altogether!).
+Limit your intake of sugar, caffeine, and alcohol (if you’re in recovery, abstain from alcohol altogether!).
 Drink at least 8 glasses of water daily!
-A dehydrated body is a low energy body.
+A dehydrated body is a low-energy body.
 If you are unsure about what your body needs, consult your family doctor or a Registered Dietician for guidance.

 Keeping your physical surroundings organized will reduce stress and improve mental acuity.
-Take time to periodically clean out and organize the clutter in your office, home, closets and cars.
+Take time to periodically clean out and organize the clutter in your office, home, closets, and cars.

 Pet ownership has beneficial effects on our health and well-being.
 Research has found that spending time with our pets increases the level of oxytocin.
-This hormone is often referred to as “The Love Hormone” and it lowers heart rate and blood pressure, quiets fears in the mind and suppresses the production of stress hormones.
-So, looking into your dog’s soulful eyes or listening to your cats soothing purrs really does create a calm and positive mood.
+This hormone is often referred to as “The Love Hormone,” and it lowers heart rate and blood pressure, quiets fears in the mind, and suppresses the production of stress hormones.
+So, looking into your dog’s soulful eyes or listening to your cat’s soothing purrs really does create a calm and positive mood.